devbootcamp2016/developerbootcamp/description.md

-Propel your career with an immersive, hands-on experience – face-to-face at one of our facilities across the country or remote attendance featuring full interaction during live classroom instruction as well as facilitated hands-on labs.

-We are dedicated to providing IT professionals with the skills and knowledge necessary to enhance competency and productivity.
-Whether you are moving into a new technology or advancing your current skill set, we will provide you with an unparalleled learning environment.

-We’ve built our curriculum to reflect the needs of our students as they have communicated them to us.
-As a result, you don’t just learn what we think you should learn, you learn what other professionals like you have identified as necessary to their jobs.
+Our unique approach combines on-demand streaming with personal facilitation and comprehensive hands-on exercises to assure successful training and competence in the IT workplace.
+Our support staff provides personal setup assistance, guidance and lab equipment setup for each student.
+An instructor is assigned to each student to assist in completing lab exercises and to help with any questions about the course content.
+Our classes are designed to be 50% lecture and 50% hands on exercises.
+Lab exercises are performed via direct high-speed access to a dedicated lab machine, providing responsive interaction and anywhere/anytime accessibility by the lab facilitator as well as the student.

+Guarantee
 We guarantee overall quality with a 100% money-back guarantee.
-If you're not totally satisfied for any reason, simply withdraw before the second day of any class.
+If you're not totally satisfied for any reason, simply withdraw prior to completing the fourth module.
+No refunds are available once 4 or more modules of a course are completed.

-Bootcamps include .NET, Linux, Java, Mobile, SQL, Web and SharePoint.
+Bootcamps include SQL, .NET, UNIX/Linux, Java, C/C++, Mobile App Development, Python and Web Development.